-There are lots of ways to make homes more energy efficient, everything from old windows and appliances to caulking doors and sills.
-Some of those projects can be expensive and time consuming.
-Here we have five projects that can be completed in a weekend and don’t require a big budget.
+There are lots of ways to update your home to conserve and reduce energy use.
+Many of those projects can be expensive and time consuming, but thankfully, there are things homeowners can tackle on their own.
+Below, learn about five projects that can be completed during your weekend and don’t require a big budget.

 Bonus tip!
 If you check need to re-caulk your window sills, use a caulk gun, not a squeeze tube.
 You’ll get a straighter line and better application of the caulk.